Defective Magellan Lead Testing Devices

 Children are particularly vulnerable as lead may affect a developing brain and neurological systems more severely.
 Pregnant women may also be more affected by lead poisoning which results in developmental disorders, low birth weight, and premature birth of the infant.

-Children and others tested for lead with the LeadCare devices may have received inaccurate results which understated lead concentrations in their bodies, and which may have caused medical professionals not to undertake treatment that would otherwise have been pursued.
-It may have prevented further investigation or avoidance of the origins of any lead exposure, such as continued consumption of contaminated drinking water.
+Children and others tested for lead with the LeadCare devices may have received inaccurate results which understated lead concentrations in their bodies, and which may caused medical professionals not to recommend treatment that would otherwise have been pursued.
+It may have prevented further investigation or avoidance of the origins of any lead exposure such as continued consumption of contaminated drinking water.

 Magellan LeadCare Victims May Be Unaware of Risk

-Many parents or caregivers of children or others who are tested for lead blood concentration levels are not told what methods or devices have been used to perform testing, and may not realize that their lead exposure was higher than what they and their physician were led to believe.
-This deception may have caused those tested to forego treatment and/or steps to reduce ongoing lead exposure.
+Many parents or caregivers of children or others who are tested for lead blood concentration levels are not told what methods or devices have been used to perform testing.
+They also may not receive appropriate information or instructions of what to do when lead test results are inaccurate.
+This may have left them unaware of the dangers of lead poisoning and the dangers of continued exposure and without medical treatment.

 Because many parents and other patients may not know of past testing inaccuracies, the Federal Bureau of Investigation (FBI) has launched an investigation intending to identify potential victims of this criminal fraud.

-Children and others who were tested for levels of lead in the blood between 2006 and 2017, may have been placed at risk of serious health effects if the device used for testing was made by Magellan.
-Those tested and their parents or caregivers may be eligible for compensation.
+Parents and caregivers of children or others who were tested for levels of lead in the blood between 2006 and 2017, may have been placed at risk of serious health effects if the device used for testing was made by Magellan and may be eligible for compensation.